aspnetboilerplate/aspnetboilerplate/doc/WebSite/AspNet-Core.md

     <script src="~/AbpServiceProxies/GetAll?type=jquery" type="text/javascript"></script>

-Currently, only JQuery proxies are generated.
+Currently, only jQuery proxies are generated.
 We can then call an MVC method with JavaScript as shown below:

     abp.services.app.product.create({